 - cucumber – you’ll need 1 English cucumber to make a quick pickle.

 - rice wine vinegar – for pickling the cucumbers.
-I also use this type of vinegar to make miso dressing.
+I also use this type of vinegar to make miso dressing and orange ginger chicken.

 - salt and sugar – also essential for pickling.